If you’re researching how to get from Split to Plitvice Lakes National Park or from Plitvice Lakes to Split, you’ll find

 Split to Plitvice Lakes Day Trip

 With many travelers basing themselves in Split, they prefer to take a private day trip from Split to Plitvice Lakes for its convenience and comfort.
 This is a door-to-door service, so your driver picks you up from your accommodation, and you can make your way to Plitvice Lakes in style and, more importantly, avoid those jam-packed buses which all arrive in unison.

 Upon arrival, your driver will drop you off at the park entrance and then wait for you while you explore Plitvice Lakes.
-He will then collect you at the agreed time, and you make your way back to Split.
+He will collect you at the agreed time, and you will make your way back to Split.
 If you want to leave earlier or later, it’s no problem, call the driver and let him know.
 Put simply, this is the best way to take a Split to Plitvice Day trip as you are in control of the pace of the trip, and it is super flexible.

 Plitvice Lakes To Split Transportation

-The directions from Plitvice Lakes to Split are the reverse as those described above.
-By car, it’s literally the same way back, so no navigational stress is necessary!
-If you’re nervous about driving in a new country, though, you can read our driving in Croatia guide for some peace of mind.
+The directions from Plitvice Lakes to Split are the reverse of those described above.
+By car, it’s the same way back, so no navigational stress is necessary!
+If you’re nervous about driving in a new country, you can read our driving in Croatia guide for some peace of mind.

 As mentioned in that specific section, by bus, you can hop on the Zagreb to Plitvice Lakes to Split bus, which will take you straight to Dalmatia’s biggest city.
-Again, check current timetables for arrivals in Split at the above-mentioned website.
+Again, check current timetables for arrivals in Split at the website mentioned above.